CSE 121, 122, 123 replaced CSE 142, 143 starting in academic year 2022-2023.

 Capacity

-CSE 131 was offered once per year with room for approximately 200 students through 2021, but the instructor and course creator has retired and he is still deciding whether he can return to teach this class in the coming years.
+CSE 131 was offered once per year with room for approximately 200 students through 2021, but the instructor and course creator has retired and we do not have plans at this time to offer the course.

 Computer Programming I (CSE 142)